-The process of applying for and receiving a Certificate of Appropriateness is very simple and straightforward with just a little advanced preparation.
-Consult TPC Staff early to ensure a smooth, successful application process — they are here to help!
+The process of applying for and receiving a Historic Preservation (HP) Permit is very simple and straightforward with just a little advanced preparation.
+Consult TPC Staff early to ensure a smooth, successful process.
+We are here to help!

-- Refer to the district maps and confirm that your property is located in a historic preservation zoned district.
+- Refer to the district maps and confirm that your property is located in an HP Overlay District.

-- If your property is located in a HP zoning district, review the design guidelines for your neighborhood to determine the appropriate design and materials for the work you want to do.
+- If your property is located in an Overlay District, review the design guidelines for your neighborhood to determine the appropriate design and materials for the work you want to do.
 This is an ideal time to contact TPC Staff, who would be happy to assist you.

-The Certificate of Appropriateness process is administered through public meetings.
-Applicants and interested parties are encouraged to attend.
+The Historic Preservation Permit process is administered through public meetings.
+Applicants should attend, and interested parties are welcome.

-A typical COA application is presented at two meetings* — on Tuesday to the COA Subcommittee and on Thursday to the full Tulsa Preservation Commission, at which time a decision to approve or deny the application is made.
+A typical HP Permit application is presented at two meetings* — first to the HP Subcommittee then to the full Tulsa Preservation Commission, at which time a decision to approve or deny the application is made.

-TPC Staff receives COA Application along with supporting plans, photographs and brochures from applicant.
+- TPC Staff receives HP Permit Application along with supporting plans, photographs and brochures from applicant.

-At the COA Subcommittee Meeting, TPC staff presents application to the Subcommittee members.*
+- At the HP Subcommittee Meeting, TPC staff presents application to the Subcommittee members.*

 TPC staff presents the application to the full Tulsa Preservation Commission.
-The COA Subcommitee Chair explains the subcommittee’s recommendation.
+The HP Subcommitee Chair explains the subcommittee’s recommendation.

-The Tulsa Preservation Commission votes whether to approve or deny the application for a Certificate of Appropriateness.
+The Tulsa Preservation Commission votes whether to approve or deny the application for a Historic Preservation Permit.

-If approved, a Certificate of Appropriateness is issued to the applicant, typically within a few business days.
+- If approved, a Historic Preservation Permit is issued to the applicant, typically within a few business days.
 Applicants who are denied can reapply.

-*New construction projects (brand new buildings on cleared land) are reviewed twice at the COA Subcommittee level due to the complexity of the applications.
+*New construction projects (brand new buildings on cleared land) are reviewed twice at the HP Subcommittee level due to the complexity of the applications.